Mahin493/AUST4Years/README.md

-# This was my B.Sc Days at AUST.
-This journey made me stronger and taught what actually Never give up is.
+# This is my B.Sc Days at Ahsanullah University Of Science & Technology(AUST).
+This journey made me stronger and taught myself what actually Never give up is.